We call Dick Mr. Congeniality.

 As a lead singer of Delta Fire, Kelly captured the hearts of many blues fans in the area with her positive personality, great attitude and warmth.
 Her husky vocals and dedication to giving it her all onstage is well noted.

-We plan to tap into that energy and have already begun to asssign projects to her, and know she will be a fantastic addition.
+We plan to tap into that energy and have already begun to asssign projects to her, and of course, we saw her potential as a leader, and tapped her for the VP Position in late 2019.
+We know quality when we see it!

 Cam has been working in the music industry for one of the most respected artist agencies "Intrepid Artists International" and agreed to join us in 2018 and we have already felt his vibe infiltrating the group..